-Those living with someone that is shielding (clinically extremely high risk) - Though this person themselves does not need to shield, efforts should be made to ease anxieties via conversation about any practical work adjustments that can be made (e.g. working in a room alone, etc.), wherever possible.
+Those living with someone that is shielding (clinically extremely high risk) - Though this person themselves does not need to shield, efforts should be made to ease anxieties via conversation about any practical work adjustments that can be made (e.g. working in a room alone etc), wherever possible.

-Impaired mobility - The one-way circulation system implemented to maintain social distancing will create longer walking routes around the building.
-This could impact negatively on those people with impaired mobility.
-Several areas of the building are currently inaccessible for individuals with reduced mobility.
+The one-way circulation system implemented to maintain social distancing will create longer walking routes around the building.

+Impaired mobility - This could impact negatively on those people with impaired mobility.
+Lifts will be operational and no areas of the building should be inaccessible for individuals with reduced mobility.
 Depending upon changes to the building, there may be impacts to evacuation plans.

-Mitigation: Individuals with reduced mobility will be allowed to employ the shortest possible route to their destination even when this goes against a one-way system, and will have priority access to ground-floor offices.
-Administrative Manager should discuss mobility issues in relation to building plans and agree a new Personal Emergency Evacuation Plan (PEEP) if required.
+Mitigation: Individuals with reduced mobility will be allowed to employ the shortest possible route to their destination even when this goes against a one way system, and will have priority access to the lifts.
+Manager should discuss mobility issues in relation to building plans and agree a new Personal Emergency Evacuation Plan (PEEP) if required.

-The same number of toilets will be available in unchanged locations.
-However, for some locations, longer walking routes to and from toilets will be required as a consequence of the one-way system.
+There will be fewer toilets available in order to ensure social distancing, but the same number of disabled toilets will be available in unchanged locations.
+However, for some locations longer walking routes to and from toilets will be required as a consequence of the one-way system.

-Conditions requiring urgent access to toilet facilities - For example, Irritable Bowel Syndrome, Crohn's disease, those experiencing severe menopause symptoms, etc. Mitigation: Individuals in this group will not need to abide by one-way systems to access the toilets and may take the most direct route.
+Conditions requiring urgent access to toilet facilities - For example, Irritable Bowel Syndrome, Crohn's disease, those experiencing severe menopause symptoms etc. Mitigation: Individuals in this group will not need to abide by one-way systems to access the toilets and may take the most direct route.
 Staff may not wish to (and are not obliged to) disclose this information to managers, but managers should make clear to all staff that this is a policy.

-Visual Impairments - Approved signage has been produced in consultation with the University's Disability Service and senior university management.
+Visual Impairments - Approved signage in the buildings has been produced in consultation with the University's Disability Service and senior university management.
 The national body - Colour Blind Awareness - has reviewed the signage and approved the visual contrast that addresses all combinations of colour blindness.